jo56/file-comparison-api/README.md

   c.
 ECS Service Cluster \
   d.
 ECS Service \
   e.
 Load Balancer (Can be created as a part of the ECS Service setup) \
+  f.
+Configure route 53 to use a custom domain if you don't want to hit the default load balancer
-3. After creating all of this infra and configuring github secrets, you should be able to
+4. After creating all of this infra and configuring github secrets, you should be able to access the endpoint in a deployed setting by hitting the DNS name instead of http://127.0.0.1:8000

+#Additional Pr0d Checklist Stuff